oveddan/site/content/portfolio/starpower/index.md

 weight: 2
 ---

-StarPower is an led sculpture consisting of 12 frosted tubes placed precisely in a circle and high frame-rate addressable leds allowing for sooth animations projected onto a circle.
+StarPower is an led sculpture consisting of 12 frosted tubes placed precisely in a circle and high frame-rate addressable leds allowing for smooth animations projected onto a circle.

 <!--more-->